 The cost of solar energy currently exceeds the cost of power furnished by the electric utility grid in many countries.
 As a result, federal, state and local governmental bodies in many countries, most notably Germany, Spain, Italy, the United States, Australia, Korea, France and the Czech Republic, have provided subsidies and economic incentives in the form of rebates, tax credits and other incentives to end users, distributors, system integrators and manufacturers of PV products to promote the use of solar energy in on-grid applications and to reduce dependency on other forms of energy.
-Certain of these government economic incentives are set to be reduced and may be reduced further, or eliminated.
-For instance, further to the reductions in feed-in-tariffs in 2009 and 2010, the German government has approved the plans to reduce solar subsidies beginning April 1, 2012.
-In 2009, 2010 and 2011, Germany accounted for 70.6%, 62.5% and 41.3% of our net revenues, respectively.
-Similarly, in May 2011, the Italian government approved a decree to cut incentives for solar projects.
-The decree introduced a subsidy spending cap on large projects from 2011 to 2013 and a gradual reduction on feed-in tariffs starting June 2011.
+Government economic incentives are set to be reduced and may be reduced further, or eliminated.
+For instance, further to the reductions in feed-in-tariffs in 2009 and 2010, the German government has reduced solar subsidies since April 1, 2012.
+In 2010, 2011 and 2012, Germany accounted for 62.5%, 41.3% and 40.5% of our net revenues, respectively.
+Despite the fact that Germany installed 7,634MW of PV modules in 2012, up 2% from 2011, its fourth quarter installations in 2012 fell by 66% compared with the fourth quarter of 2011.
+According to Gestore dei Servizi Energetici, the annual PV incentives paid out have reached €6.57 billion as of February 2013.
+The current funding cap will be reached once the annual incentives paid out reach €6.7 billion.
+The Italian government increased its current subsidy funding cap by only €700 million compared to previous years.